 Following Apollo 8’s December 21 launch, the first with astronauts on board the Saturn V, Low monitored the flight from the back row in Mission Control.
 There were many dramatic and tense moments over the course of that historic week.
 One came just under 70 hours into the flight, when telemetry confirmed that Apollo 8 had successfully slipped into lunar orbit shortly before 4 a.m.
 Houston time on Christmas Eve.

-As cheers erupted in Mission Control, George Low went outside, filled with relief and satisfaction, and looked up at the waxing crescent moon.
+Later, long after the cheers had died down in Mission Control, George Low found a moment to step outside, filled with relief and satisfaction, and look up at the waxing crescent moon.
 He would later recall, “It looked different to me.”